 420 Coaching and Sports Pedagogy (3).

 General techniques and concerns dealing with the coaching of an athlete will be covered.
-A specific focus will be placed on effective pedagogical skills in coaching, including feedback, use of practice time, and fundamental techniques will be presented.
+A specific focus will be placed on effective pedagogical skills in coaching, including feedback, use of practice time, and fundamental techniques of sports skills.